Cancelled Flights Leave Thousands Of Aussies Stranded

 Getty Images

-Up to 4000 Australians have been forced to extend their island holiday after Jetstar cancelled some flights between Australia and Bali due to engineering issues.
+Up to 4000 Australians have been forced to extend their island holiday after Jetstar cancelled some flights between Australia and Denpasar due to engineering issues.

 An airline spokesperson said they are “working hard to get passengers on their way as soon as possible”.

-Stay up-to-date on the latest news with The National Briefing - keeping you in the loop with news as it hits:
+Stay up-to-date on the latest news with The WA Briefing - keeping you in the loop with news as it hits:

 But some vexed Jetstar travellers have taken to social media to vent their frustrations.